For more comprehensive family law information go to:

 If have a family law problem and need legal advice you should try to see a lawyer.
 Here are some ways to find a lawyer:

-- If you have a low income and can’t afford a lawyer contact Nova Scotia Legal Aid to see if you qualify for their help.
+- Contact Nova Scotia Legal Aid to see if you qualify for their help.
 Legal Aid is listed in the telephone book under ‘Legal Aid’, or go to nslegalaid.ca to get contact information for your local Legal Aid office;

-- To find a lawyer in private practice – that is, a lawyer you would pay - look in the Yellow Pages under lawyers – there is separate section for family law; or
+- To find a lawyer in private practice – that is, a lawyer you would pay - look in the Yellow Pages under lawyers – there is separate section for family law